Steve Price (rugby league, born 1974): Background

-Born in Dalby, Queensland, Price grew up in Toowoomba, where he attended Harristown State High School.
-Price was spotted playing rugby league for the Newtown Lions club in Toowoomba and was signed to the New South Wales Rugby League premiership club, Sydney's Canterbury-Bankstown Bulldogs.
+Price grew up in Toowoomba, where he attended Harristown State High School.
+Price was spotted playing rugby league for the Newtown Lions club in Toowoomba and was signed to the New South Wales Rugby League premiership club, Sydney's Canterbury Bulldogs in 1993.

 Playing career

 Canterbury-Bankstown

-During the 1994 NSWRL season Price made his first grade debut for Canterbury-Bankstown at Belmore Sports Ground on 3 July against the Balmain Tigers.
+During the 1994 NSWRL season, Price made his first grade debut for the Canterbury-Bankstown Bulldogs at Belmore Sports Ground on 3 July against the Balmain Tigers.
 It was a great rookie year for Price as his side finished the regular season as minor premiers on top of the ladder and eventually going on to reach the 1994 Grand Final which they lost to Mal Meninga's Canberra Raiders.
-The disappointment of losing the Grand Final did not last long for Price, as the following year in the 1995 season, Canterbury reached their second consecutive Grand Final to come up against the Manly-Warringah Sea Eagles.
-Price was named on the starting line-up and as a headgear-wearing second-rower scored the first try of the game which Canterbury eventually won 17–4, giving Price his first taste of premiership victory.
+The disappointment of losing the Grand Final did not last long for Price, as the following year in the 1995 season, Canterbury reached their second consecutive Grand Final to come up against the Manly Sea Eagles.
+Price was named on the starting line-up and as a headgear-wearing second-rower scored the first try of the game which the Bulldogs eventually won 17–4, giving Price his first taste of premiership victory.
 The experience of finals football so early in his career was a positive for Price as he established a reputation as an effective front rower/prop and second rower with a high work rate.

-During the 1998 season Price made his debut for Queensland in game one of the 1998 State of Origin series.
+During the 1998 season, Price made his debut for Queensland in game one of the 1998 State of Origin series, scoring a crucial try on debut in a match that Queensland would go on to win by 1 point with a conversion after the siren.
 He would retain his spot for the following two matches of series in which Queensland were victorious two games to one.
 His performance at representative level was then awarded with the highest honour for an Australian player as he was announced in the 1998 Kangaroos squad.
-In the same year Steve Price and Canterbury-Bankstown made a terrific finals run where, after finishing the season in 9th position, they won four must-win matches to make it all the way through to the 1998 NRL Grand Final against the Brisbane Broncos which they lost 38–12.
+In the same year Steve Price and the Canterbury-Bankstown Bulldogs made a terrific finals run where, after finishing the season in 9th position, they won four must-win matches to make it all the way through to the 1998 NRL Grand Final against the Brisbane Broncos which they lost 38–12.